-Add some happiness to your home with this easy wall sculpture pattern.
+Add some happiness to your wall with this cute pig sculpture.

-This downloadable pattern will help you make a quick gift for someone who loves pigs, or for a child who loves the Charlotte Web book or movie.
+The downloadable pattern helps you create a quick gift for someone who loves pigs, or for a child who loves the Charlotte Web book or movie.
 It’s an easy pattern and a quick project, so be sure to watch the videos to see how it’s done.

 I painted mine fast, and you can see how I did it in the second video below.
 The first video gives you a quick overview of how the pattern is put together, but complete instructions come with the downloadable digital file.
 There’s also a link in the pattern to another video that shows you how to give your paper mache pig that happy expression.